colinchcpp/colinchcpp.github.io/_posts/2023/09/27/2023-09-27-09-46-47-643775-c-by-dissection-by-ira-pohl.md

 ## Conclusion

-"C++ By Dissection" by Ira Pohl is a valuable resource for anyone interested in mastering the C++ programming language.
+"C++ By Dissection by Ira Pohl is a valuable resource for anyone interested in mastering the C++ programming language.
 With its hands-on approach, thorough explanations, and focus on problem-solving, this book provides a solid foundation for becoming a proficient C++ developer.
 Get your copy today and embark on an exciting learning journey in the world of C++ programming.

 #tech #C++